Why not to come to Italy and work with us?

 - Photocopiable worksheets or activity books

-While choosing their didactic material, tutors should also bear in mind the theme chosen with the camp staff (other tutors and the coordinator) in the social network as this theme will be the narrative background for the whole camp and will be used in the final show.
+For Summer City Camp, while choosing their didactic material, tutors should also bear in mind the theme chosen with the camp staff (other tutors and the coordinator) in the social network as this theme will be the narrative background for the whole camp and will be used in the final show.

-You should also bring the following:
+You should also bring the following for yourself:

 - Sneakers/trainers and closed shoes